Strangemother/project-conceptnet-graphing/docs/writes/modules.md

 In a conceptual question "Do you like cats".
 I response may be yes, no or some other weighted factor.
 This overall preference resides within a bank of previously graphed knowledge of _things_ and sentences for experiences.

-In a more down-to-earth example, a star-trek door has a preference for being closed.
-Opening if someone says enter after a bell.
+In a more down-to-earth example, a star-trek door has a preference for being closed, opening if someone says "enter after a bell".
 This same door should be _automatic_ during selected periods.
 The personal preference to a query "open or closed" will yield closed unless the environment (another graph) provides a heavier weight for the 'open' graph.

 This of course leans towards general learning of previous graphs and heavy recursive analysis of 'hard' training and temporal sentences.